CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC_help.rst

     (full) F-stat of an overall regression model is shown.
 Additionally, one can specify labels of stimuli or GLTs used in the afni_proc.py command, and statistical results will be shown.
-For stimuli with effect estimates, the 'Coef' vales will be displayed as the olay colors (preferably with the 'scale' block having been used in afni_proc.py, producing meaningful units of BOLD % signal change in the 'Coef' volumes).
+For stimuli with effect estimates, the 'Coef' values will be displayed as the olay colors (preferably with the 'scale' block having been used in afni_proc.py, producing meaningful units of BOLD % signal change in the 'Coef' volumes).

-    For resting-state and naturalistic scans, seedbased correlation maps are displayed (when the final space is recognized).
+    For resting-state and naturalistic scans, seed-based correlation maps are displayed (when the final space is recognized).

     Colorbar ranges and thresholds are chosen from either percentile values within the data set (preferably from within a WB mask, available when the 'mask' block was used in afni_proc.py) or from pre-set statistical levels (like p=0.001).
-Each is case is described.
+Each case is described.

 mot
     Summary of motion and outlier information, which may each/both be